petneato/Guessify/README.md

 </p>

-# Installation
+# Acess the Project
-Proper installation instructions will be provided in the respective client and server directory README files.
+This project is intended to be hosted on googles firebase server.
+Currently it is not updated with recent api and project keys.

 # License
 ```
 MIT License

-Copyright (c) 2023 James Guiden
+Copyright (c) Alec Montesano 2024

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal